kelvin-ap/EthHacProj/LogFile_kelvin_bogaerts.md

 ### Scripts

-Changed all current output to json output so that it fits nicely in the browser output, and thus i clean up the html template.
+Changed all current output to json output so that it fits nicely in the browser output, and thus I can clean up the html template.

+Put in an alternative to ARP host discovery, ARP seemed unreliable.

+Retried os detection with nmap, this time successful and reliable output.

+Not gotten around to implementing the keylogger website of les 9 yet.
+Tried implementing a path finder for domains but seems to be complicated and I've put it off for now.

 ### Worked hours

-..
+So far 8h for all, cleaned up some code here and there.

 ## Questions answered - report